Contact Us Today!

 - Child custody: Texas courts decide custody based on what is best for the child.
 In most cases, they make an effort to give the child a healthy amount of time with both parents.

-- Spousal Maintenance: A spouse that cannot meet his or her basic needs because of a lack of marketable skills, a low education level, or a variety of other factors may be able to seek regular payments from the other spouse.
+- Spousal Maintenance: A spouse who cannot meet his or her basic needs because of a lack of marketable skills, a low education level, or a variety of other factors may be able to seek regular payments from the other spouse.

 - Child support: The courts will decide how each parent will contribute to the expenses related to any children from the marriage.
 These payments may last until the child turns 18 or graduates from high school, whichever occurs later.